amorist/awesome/README.md

 - [gustavz/DataChad](https://github.com/gustavz/DataChad) - Ask questions about any data source by leveraging langchains
 - [e-johnstonn/BriefGPT](https://github.com/e-johnstonn/BriefGPT) - Locally hosted tool that connects documents to LLMs for summarization and querying, with a simple GUI.
 - [deepset-ai/haystack-demos](https://github.com/deepset-ai/haystack-demos) - Fully working applications that demonstrate how to use Haystack to implement common NLP use cases
-- [deepset-ai/haystack](https://github.com/deepset-ai/haystack) - :mag: Haystack is an open source NLP framework to interact with your data using Transformer models and LLMs (GPT-4, Falcon and alike).
-Haystack offers production-ready tools to quickly build complex q
+- [deepset-ai/haystack](https://github.com/deepset-ai/haystack) - :mag: LLM orchestration framework to build customizable, production-ready LLM applications.
+Connect components (Models, Vector DBs, File Converters) to Pipelines or Agents that can interact with your
 - [guillaumekln/faster-whisper](https://github.com/guillaumekln/faster-whisper) - Faster Whisper transcription with CTranslate2
 - [jaywalnut310/vits](https://github.com/jaywalnut310/vits) - VITS: Conditional Variational Autoencoder with Adversarial Learning for End-to-End Text-to-Speech
 - [Paraworks/vits_with_chatgpt-gpt3](https://github.com/Paraworks/vits_with_chatgpt-gpt3) -